🎙️ 1M+ creators use this voice AI — free tier, no CC required

 VS Code + extensions

 Extensible; bring your own assistant.
-The classic choice.
+The classic choice for developers who prefer control over convenience.

 Visit